 The number of Carthusians interested in applying to universities in the USA and Canada (either exclusively or alongside applications to the UK) increases every year.
 In the last few years, pupils have been offered places at UC Berkeley, Boston, Cornell, Columbia, NYU, USC, Pennsylvania and Wellesley College.

-Charterhouse is at the forefront of schools provision of US applications support.
+Charterhouse is at the forefront of schools' provision of US applications support.
 There are more components to these applications than to UK Universities.
 These include standardised tests (SAT or ACT and SAT Subject Tests), personal essays, teacher recommendations, grades, and co-curricular.
 This is a good deal of work, but it is manageable if pupils think ahead.
 We provide an ACT/SAT preparation course, aimed at First Year Specialists (Year 12) run by UES Education, a leading organisation in supporting students entering Higher Education in the US.
 We run a number of talks and events throughout the year, host representatives from a range of universities at Charterhouse and work with Ethos College Recruiting who advise athletes seeking scholarships to study in the USA.

 Additionally, Charterhouse has an on-site, dedicated US applications consultant who’s in on Tuesdays and Thursdays, 12:30pm - 6:30pm, to offer help and advice with all aspects of US applications to parents and students.
-Our consultant, Dr. Loni Reynolds, grew up in the US and attended the University of Virginia.
+Our consultant, Dr Loni Reynolds, grew up in the US and attended the University of Virginia.
 She holds a PhD in English and has taught at university level.
-In addition to her role at Charterhouse she is a Senior Tutor and Applications Consultant at UES Education, where she has worked for the past four years providing private tutoring and application support for students and can be contacted at email@example.com.
+In addition to her role at Charterhouse she is a Senior Tutor and Applications Consultant at UES Education, where she has worked for the past four years providing private tutoring and application support for pupils and can be contacted at email@example.com.